Jeimel/stratego/README.md

 ### Notation

 Each move is denoted using the starting and target square.
 If the move captures a piece, the rank is denoted as suffix with a dividing `x`.
-If the last move was a capture, the rank of the attcked piece is denoted as prefix with a dividing `x`
+If the last move was a capture, the rank of the attacked piece is denoted as prefix with a dividing `x`